wz-presentation/wz-presentation.github.io/W19Group-presentation/presentation.md

 - Introduction to Package manager

-- Literature Review on recent search on the topic
+- Literature Review on recent research in the area

 - Case study on Arch Linux